pottendo/pottendo-Pi1541/README.md

 - as a reset button is missing on most PIs, this is mapped to the button combo which selects DriveID 11 (a rare use-case for me)

 Still the legacy code can be built with support for all supported hardware variants, include PiZero, Pi1 and Pi2 variants - see build chapter _Build_.
-The floppy emulation is entirely untouched, so it's as good as it was/is in V1.24 - which is pretty good, IMHO! **Credits to Stephen!**
+The floppy emulation is entirely untouched, so it's as good as it was/is in V1.24 - which is pretty good, IMHO! **Credits to Steve!**
 <p>

 Other uController support has been added: